How to become a science apprentice: Georgia's story

 What to expect if you want to be a research scientist

 Georgia’s apprenticeship will give her the skills to pursue a career as a research scientist – they carry out experiments and investigations to broaden scientific knowledge in areas like medicine.

-- Research scientist hours: 39 to 41 hours per week
+- Research scientist working hours: 39 to 41 hours per week

 - Typical entry requirements: As well as spending time working on experiments in labs, research scientists write research proposals and apply for funding so they can keep their projects going.
 You will therefore need excellent written communications skills.
 You can find out more about a career in scientific research through the Science Council.